Back to News

 A Hydrock multi-disciplinary engineering team has helped the Dominvs Group submit plans for a new 382-bedroom hotel in central London featuring workspace, a public rooftop terrace, and Europe’s largest living wall.

 Citicape House, a derelict office building on Holborn Viaduct will be demolished to make way for a new 296,000 sq ft mixed use building.
 The hotel, at the heart of the development, will feature a 40,000 sq ft living ‘green wall’ wrapped around its façade.
 With 400,000 plants, producing 7 tons of fresh air and extracting nine tons of CO2 a year, the living ‘green wall’ will be the largest of its kind in Europe.

 Dominvs appointed Hydrock in December 2018 having acquired Citicape House in November 2018.
-Led by our Programme Delivery team we were appointed to deliver civil and infrastructure, air quality, noise, vibration, flood risk, wind and ecology services.
+Led by our Programme Strategic Projects team we were appointed to deliver civil and infrastructure, air quality, noise, vibration, flood risk, wind and ecology services.